 - 7.1 This report sets out the policies used to manage senior pay across the Council and the current relationship between the highest and the lowest salary levels.
-All posts are subject to Job Evaluation, as agreed by the Trade Unions in the signing of our collective agreement. - 7.2 Data on pay and grading, gender and race pay gaps are reported in quarterly and annual reports.
+All posts are subject to Job Evaluation, as agreed by the Trade Unions in the signing of our collective agreement. - 7.2 Data on pay and grading, gender and race pay gaps are reported in in annual reports. - 7.3 Appointments into the senior pay structure are made in line with the Council's Constitution and relevant policies and procedures.